 Download the full outlook to drill down into these oil and gas M&A trends.

-Investment discipline and a defensive oil and gas M&A strategy have helped companies to build resilience in a few ways: preserving value, delivering cash flows, optimizing portfolios, and strengthening positioning.
+Investment discipline and a defensive oil and gas M&A strategy have helped companies to build resilience in a few ways: preserving value, delivering cash flows, optimising portfolios and strengthening positioning.
 O&G companies, lately, are seen to be embracing change by finding and creating their new core: reflected in their growing acquisitions and partnerships in the clean energy space.
 What’s next?

-If you’d like to talk about elevating your oil and gas M&A strategy and how your organization can pivot toward clean energy, let’s set up a conversation.
+If you’d like to talk about elevating your oil and gas M&A strategy and how your organisation can pivot towards clean energy, let’s set up a conversation.